uselagoon/lagoon-cli/docs/commands/lagoon_update_user.md

 ## lagoon update user

-Modify a user user lagoon
+Modify a user in lagoon (change name, or email address)

 ### Synopsis

-Modify a user user lagoon
+Modify a user in lagoon (change name, or email address)

 ```
 lagoon update user [flags]